ok-nick/setup-aftman/README.md

 * A large amount of tools to install
 * Server downloading from is slow

+In any case, it is recommended to benchmark before enabling this feature.

 ### `token`
 Set to a GitHub token to be used by `aftman` to increase the GitHub rate-limit.
-Note, these two options, `${{ github.token }}` and `${ secrets.GITHUB_TOKEN}`, are equivalent and passed by default. **Thus, you do not need to specify this parameter unless you are using a token different from the owner of the repository.**
+Note, these two options, `${{ github.token }}` and `${{ secrets.GITHUB_TOKEN }}`, are equivalent and passed by default. **Thus, you do not need to specify this parameter unless you are using a token different from the owner of the repository.**

 ## Credits
 [@nezuo](https://github.com/nezuo) - Installing `aftman` using `gh`